modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-3.md

 $\frac{m}{2}\frac{d^2(x^2)}{dt^2}-m(\frac{dx}{dt})^2=xF_x-6πηa\frac{1}{2}\frac{d(x^2)}{dt}$...(6)

-***ANALYSIS***
+**ANALYSIS:**  Contextualized explanation in technical language to make clear and precise those approximations and simplifications required to solve the problem.

-Langevin's derivation starts from the energy equipartition theorem, which establishes that the average kinetic energy of the Brownian particle is $ε = ½k_BT$ for each degree of freedom; therefore $E = 3ε$.Furthermore, Langevin works the problem in one dimension and makes the assumption that the displacement in the ($x$) direction is not correlated with the force ($F_x$) in that direction.
+Langevin's derivation starts from the energy equipartition theorem, which establishes that the average kinetic energy of the Brownian particle is $ε = ½k_BT$ for each degree of freedom; therefore $E = 3ε$.
+At this point, Langevin considers the problem in one dimension and makes the assumption that the displacement in the ($x$) direction is not correlated with the force ($F_x$) in that direction.

 STEP 2.
 To obtain average values.

 If a fairly large number of particles is considered, the above equation (6) is true for any particle and also for the average values of the magnitudes that appear in it.
 Therefore, taking average values

 $\frac{m}{2}\frac{d^2(\bar{x^2})}{dt^2}-m\bar{(\frac{dx}{dt})^2}=\bar{xF_x}-3πηa\frac{d(\bar{x^2})}{dt}$...(7)

-For a large number of particles, both quantities $x$ and $F_x$ are not correlated and can take both positive or negative values, so the first term on the right side of the previous equation is canceled ($\bar{xF_x} = 0)$ and the equation of motion is left as
+For a large number of particles, both quantities $x$ and $F_x$ are not correlated and can take both positive or negative values, so ($\bar{xF_x} = 0)$ and the equation of motion is left as

 $\frac{m}{2}\frac{d^2(\bar{x^2})}{dt^2}-m\bar{(\frac{dx}{dt})^2}=-3πηa\frac{d(\bar{x^2})}{dt}$...(8)